reactioon/rdata/README.md

 ## How it works ?

-RDATA is based on `LevelDB`, so we are talking about a KVS (Key-Value-Store) that store the data inside of a specific location using hash table as reference to the data, and avoid random access. the kvs concept don't have server-client to access the data, because it is standalone.
+RDATA is based on `LevelDB`, so we are talking about a KVS (Key-Value-Store) that store the data inside of a specific location using hash table as reference to the data, and avoid random access.
+The KVS concept of `LevelDB` don't have server-client to access the data, because it is standalone.
 So, we create our own server-client around of it.
 The data inside of a node can be accessed over network using HTTP for multiple requests without locking.
-LevelDB only grown in a vertical way, with RDATA, we grow horizontally with multiples databases shared in the same machine or over network.
+LevelDB only grown in a vertical way, with RDATA the growth will be  horizontally with multiples databases shared in the same machine or over network.

 ## KVS